itsaconsulting/nat-gateway-manager/README.md

 #### Deployment

+*Note that there are a lot of IAM details that I have not yet provided here.*

 1. Create an AMI, based on the latest Amazon Linux 2023 AMI that is configured as described in [this Amazon article](https://docs.aws.amazon.com/vpc/latest/userguide/work-with-nat-instances.html).

 I have another project (coming soon) that I am working on that will provide the terraform to build this AMI and update it weekly for patching/security updates.